 We are also able to work in close partnership with physiotherapy, occupational therapy, school nurse, hearing and vision teams if required.

 A Special Educational Needs and Disabilities Information Advice and Support Service (SENDIASS) Parent Partnership Co-ordinator can be contacted through North Yorkshire’s education offices or on 01609 536923.
 The Parent Partnership Coordinators can offer impartial advice and support which could include making a home visit to listen to any concerns you may have, or attending meetings with you.
 They may also be able to put you in touch with other organisations or parent support groups

 What training have the staff, supporting children and young people with SEND, had or are having?

 We have a lot of experienced teachers and teaching assistants, who have regular training to enable them to meet a wide range of special educational needs.
 We also arrange specific training to meet individual needs as necessary.
 The school has followed the Inclusion Development Programme produced by the government and has trained staff in how to best meet the needs of pupils with dyslexia and speech language and communication needs.
-In addition we have in house training led by the SENCo, Inclusion Manager and other agencies e.g. autism, behaviour and executive functioning.
+In addition we have in house training led by the SENCo, Headteacher and other agencies e.g. autism, behaviour and executive functioning.
 Network meetings are attended by the SENCo to ensure we are up to date with current recommendations.
-Mrs Gough has the Postgraduate Certificate in Inclusive Education and the National Award for SEN Coordination.
+Mrs Gough has the Postgraduate Certificate in Inclusive Education and the National Award for Special Educational needs Coordination.